JvanKatwijk/qt-dab/README.md

 ![7.2](/res/read_me/configuration-and-control.png)

-The **configuration and control** window is completely redesigned.
+The **configuration and control** window is completely redesigned and selectors are grouped.

 Some selectors, buttons and checkboxes are removed, as mentioned the functionality is moved to (mainly using right hand mouse clicks) the main window.

-Settings for the http and tpreg port, as well as the setting for the home position can now be set on the configuration window.
+While the function for must selectors is quite obvious, there are some that need some explanation

-In the previous version, a selector **mapview** was added, that selector is now placed in a line with other http related settings.
+ *  **check updates** - when set - checks on program startup for a newer version on the repository;

-Since the software - on startup - always loads a database, i.e. if one can be found in the user's how directory that one, otherwise a default version, there was no need for  selector for loading a database.
+ *  **input dump in xml** -when set - makes that dumps from the input are in so-called "xml" ("uff*) format, where the content is the input as delivered from the inpt device.
+If not set the input dump is in PCM formt.

-New are selectors labeled  **load selection** and **update check**.
+ * **all tii** - when set - tells the software that - on extracting tii data - the data also should be shown if no transmittername can be found in the database;
-If the **load selection**  selector is set, on program startup a small menu shows, showing options to create a new database next to or instead of the default one.
+ * **save map** - when set - tells the software to save the transitterdata shown on the map to save in a file for use with an external program to re-view the map with the transmitters offline;

-Also new is a checkbox that - when set - instructs the software to check on program startup on the availability of a new version of Qt-DAB.
+ ***load selection** - when set - shows on program start up a small menu, showing options to create a new database next to or instead of the default one.

 Handling packet and background services
 ========================================================================